zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

 ## Server startup problem ret=1115

 **Symptom:**
-When ZOWESVR is restarted, the following message is returned in the output of the ZSS server log file, `/zlux-app-server/log/zssServer-yyyy-mm-dd-hh-ss.log`:
+When ZWESVSTC is restarted, the following message is returned in the output of the ZSS server log file, `/zlux-app-server/log/zssServer-yyyy-mm-dd-hh-ss.log`:
 ```
 server startup problem ret=1115
 ```